ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 Post-hoc Mapping
 ----------------

-A types can be mapped to a concept *post-hoc* when the type's creator had no specific intention to model the concept in question.
+A type is mapped to a concept *post-hoc* when the type's creator had no specific intention to model the concept in question.
 Post-hoc mapping can happen implicitly, as when a type happens to provide the expected syntax and semantics for an ``auto`` concept like ``EqualityComparable``, or explicitly, via a ``concept_map``.